BookerLoL/LearnConceptsInJava/src/main/java/mazes/readme.md

     - faster than hunt and kill but requires more memory
     - Maintain stack of visited nodes, only pop if no unlinked neighbors
     - Similar maze as hunt and kill
+  - **Randomized Kruskals**
+    - Despite being a graph algorithm, can randomly generate pairs / create custom pairs to supply
+    - Very useful if you want more crosses in weaved mazes
+  - **Simplified Prims**
+    - Similar to growing tree, selects random cell from active list
+  - **Prims**
+    - Gives random weights to all cells, sort them on priority queue, process each cell until empty queue
+  - **Growing Tree**
+    - Essentially a generalized approach that other algorithms tend to do
+      - The differece is hwo it choose which cell to process in the active list of cells to process
+  - **Ellers**
+    - Essentially a mix of sidewinder and kruskals algorithm
+  - **Recursive division**
+    - Wall adder algorithm
+    - Start with empty grid
+    - divide the board horizontally & vertically until width/height less than or equal to 1
+      - Every division, add a wall to all the cells except for 1
+      - repeat subdividing horizontally & vertically until reaching base case

 - Masking mazes
   - Great for creating ASCII mazes or even creating areas that can't be accessed